jleopold28/snippets-and-notes/README.md

 ### Ansible 2.0

-Collection of simple playbooks for use with Ansible 2.0.
+Collection of simple playbooks using Ansible 2.0.

 ### CMake Modules